Car Sensors: Classification and Application

 Conductivity Detection of Idle Contact

-Set the ignition switch to the "OFF" position, remove the wire connector of the throttle position sensor, and use a multimeter to measure the conductivity of the idling contact on the connector.
-When the throttle is fully closed, the resistance between the terminal IDL and E2 should be 0.
-When the throttle is open, the resistance between the two terminals should be ∞.
-Otherwise, the throttle position sensor should be replaced.
+Set the ignition switch to "OFF" position, remove the throttle position sensor wire connector, and use a multimeter to measure idle contact conductivity on the connector.
+When the throttle is fully closed, resistance between terminal IDL and E2 should be 0Ω.
+When the throttle is open, resistance between the two terminals should be ∞.
+Otherwise, replace the throttle position sensor.

 Measure the resistance

-Set the ignition switch to the OFF position, unplug the wire connector of the throttle position sensor, and measure the resistance of the linear potentiometer with the Ω gear of the multimeter.
-The resistance should increase linearly with the increase of the throttle percentage.
+Set the ignition switch to OFF position, unplug the throttle position sensor wire connector, and measure the linear potentiometer resistance with the multimeter's Ω setting.
+The resistance should increase linearly with increasing throttle position.

 IV Development Trend of Car Sensors